Angela's Ashes (film): Plot

 Frank McCourt and his family live in America, and his sister Margaret dies shortly after birth.
 Frank's mother Angela slips into depression, his drunkard father Malachy Sr. leaves for several days and they are left without food.
 Frank and his brother Malachy Jr. get help from his neighbors, who give food to them and their twin younger brothers Eugene and Oliver.
-The neighbors send a letter to Angela's relatives in Ireland for money to buy tickets to return to Ireland.
+The neighbors send a letter to Angela's relatives in Ireland for money to buy tickets to return to Limerick, Ireland.

 After their return, Malachy Sr. tries to collect money for his military service, but as there is no record of it he is turned away.
 Both of the twins die shortly after their arrival.
 Malachy Sr. is unable to keep a job, and squanders their money on alcohol.
 He is too proud to beg or to collect much needed coal from the streets.

 The McCourt family's small house is at the end of a street, and the entire street shares one lavatory outside their front door.
 Angela has to beg for furniture from charitable organizations while Malachy Sr. signs up for the dole.
 The boys come home one day to find the downstairs has badly flooded, and their parents are upstairs where their new brother Michael has been born.

 Malachy Sr. berates Angela for begging for clothes and boots for the boys.
 With Angela unable to get any boots, Malachy Sr. cuts tire pieces and glues them to the bottom of the boys' old boots.
 The boys are tormented in school the next day, so Frank hides his boots, going to class barefoot.
 His teacher reprimands the class for bullying Frank, and for taking pleasure in each other's misfortunes.
-Malachy Sr. looks for work daily, but his "funny manner" and northern Ireland accent make him unsuccessful.
+Malachy Sr. looks for work daily, but his "funny manner" Northern Irish accent make him unsuccessful.
 Around Easter, Malachy Sr. gets a job in Limerick, at the cement factory.
 He spends his earnings in the pub rather than on food for his family.
 One night, he arrives home singing old songs about Ireland, getting the boys out of bed and making them promise to die for Ireland.
 He oversleeps and loses his job the next day.

 At school the boys learn how to take communion bread/wafers.
 They are taken to church from school and are each told to go in for a first confession.
 Frank sleeps in on the day of his first communion and his grandmother reacts harshly, criticising Frank and his father.
 Frank is eager to "make the collection", which is when young people who've just had their first communion go around town in their new communion clothes so that neighbors would give them sweets and money.